The Ritz Dance Performance, June 1978

 have ever felt before

-in my life, I walked with Suzie
+rapidly, I walked with Suzie

 out onto the enormous dance floor.